wehnerb/calendar-display/README.md

 ## How It Works

+1. The Worker checks the Workers Cache API for a previously rendered page matching the requested layout.
+If a valid cached response exists, it is returned immediately — no Google API calls are made.
-1. The Worker authenticates with Google using the shared service account (same account as `slide-timing-proxy` and `daily-message-display`), generating a short-lived OAuth2 access token.
+1. If no cache hit, the Worker authenticates with Google using the shared service account (same account as `slide-timing-proxy` and `daily-message-display`), generating a short-lived OAuth2 access token.
 1. The Worker searches the configured Google Drive folder for a file named exactly `FFD Calendar Calendar.ics`.
 1. The raw ICS text is fetched from Google Drive server-side.
 The display browser never contacts Google directly.
 1. The ICS file is parsed into structured event objects.
 Windows timezone names emitted by Exchange (e.g. `"Central Standard Time"`) are automatically mapped to IANA timezone identifiers.
 1. Filter rules are applied to remove unwanted events before rendering.
+1. A self-contained HTML page is returned and stored in the Workers Cache API for `CACHE_SECONDS` seconds.
-1. A self-contained HTML page is returned.
-The `meta http-equiv="refresh"` interval is set to `CACHE_SECONDS` (default: 15 minutes).
+1. The `meta http-equiv="refresh"` interval is set to `CACHE_SECONDS`, so the display reloads approximately in sync with the cache expiry.

 -----